puppetlabs/puppet-docs/source/guides/modules.markdown

 ## General Information

-A Puppet Module is a collection of resources, classes, files, definitions and templates.
+A Puppet module is a collection of resources, classes, files, definitions and templates.
 It might be used to configure Apache or a Rails module, or a Trac site or a particular Rails application.